openedx/edx-platform/doc/overview.md

 ### Common libraries

 - x_modules -- generic learning modules. *x* can be sequence, video, template, html, vertical, capa, etc.  These are the things that one puts inside sections in the course structure.
 Modules know how to render themselves to html, how to score themselves, and handle ajax calls from the front end.
-      - x_modules take a 'system' context parameter, which is a reference to an object that knows how to render things, track events, complain about 404s, etc.  (TODO: figure out, document the necessary interface--different in `x_module.XModule.__init__` and in `x_module tests.py`)
+      - x_modules take a 'system context' parameter, which helps isolate xmodules from any particular application, so they can be used in many places.
+The modules should make no references to Django (though there are still a few left).
+The system context knows how to render things, track events, complain about 404s, etc.
+      - TODO: document the system context interface--it's different in `x_module.XModule.__init__` and in `x_module tests.py` (do this in the code, not here)
       - in `common/lib/xmodule`

 - capa modules -- defines `LoncapaProblem` and many related things.